mschmulen/ios7-javascript-bridge/README.md

 Apple Support for a Native iOS Objective-C to JavaScript bridge is amazing for 3 reasons:

-1. This gives developers direct access to JavaScript Bridge technology without leveraging 3rd party SDK’s such as Appcelerator, or Cordova (Phone Gap).
+1. Gives developers direct access to JavaScript Bridge technology without leveraging 3rd party SDK’s such as Appcelerator, or Cordova (Phone Gap).
 2. JavaScript is the first non Apple proprietary language (Objective-C ) to be supported in the Native iOS XCode tool chain.
-3. It's very easy to get started.
+3. It's easy to get started, and composites well with Objective-C language apps.

 You can checkout the WWDC introduction "Integrating JavaScript into Native Apps" session on [Apple's developer network] (https://developer.apple.com/wwdc/videos/?id=615 )